disorderedmaterials/dissolve/web/docs/userguide/inputfile/configurationblock.md

 ### Random One-Component System

 Simple one-component system, e.g. a pure liquid, with a set number of molecules randomly added to a cubic unit cell.
-The size of the cell is not explicitly specified - giving a density value (here, the atomic density in atoms/&#8491;<sup>3</sup>) to the {{< gui-node "Add" >}} node allows it to calculate the required volume for the number of molecules requested.
+The size of the cell is not explicitly specified - giving a density value (here, the atomic density in atoms/&#8491;<sup>3</sup>) to the {{< node "Add" >}} node allows it to calculate the required volume for the number of molecules requested.

 ```r
 Generator